skyssolutions/lynxchan/src/be/Readme.md

 # Application usage
 `boot.js` is the main file, run it using Node.js to start the system.
 Keep in mind that if you ran `aux/setup.sh`, you can just run the `lynxchan` command or start the `lynxchan` service.
 It accepts the following arguments:
 * `--debug`, `-d`: for development.
 Will not cache static files and will reload any module besides the ones directly under the be directory.
-It will also cause errors to crash and will clean any file in the temporary directory older than one minute every minute.
+It will also cause errors to crash, to a cluster member to always serve requests and will clean any file in the temporary directory older than one minute every minute.
 * `--tor-debug`, `-tr`: tor debug.
 Will cause any request to be marked as a if it were coming from a TOR exit node.
 * `--reload`, `-r`: will rebuild all pages on boot.
 * `--reload-previews`, `-rp`: will rebuild previews on boot.